 Just like when using a JQL, before writing a query in Profields Query Language you should start with a clear question you’d like to answer.
 Here are three possibilities, going from the most basic questions to more complex insights.

-Depending on how you frame the questions and how much project data is implemented, this view can offer you sections or facets of your catalogue of Jira projects, offering a proper view of your project portfolio.
+Depending on how you frame the questions and how much project data is implemented, this view can offer you sections or facets of your catalog of Jira projects, offering a proper view of your project portfolio.

 The following PQL will show the projects assigned to a project leads